formsbyair/Documentation/docs/_docs/tags/format.md

 #### Format

 Only [Date/Time](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) formats are supported in client-side tags.

-However, Format can be left blank, in which case the value will be formatted using the underlying Type or Format of the element.
+Alternatively Format can be left blank, in which case the value will be formatted using the underlying Type or Format of the element.

 Server-side tags support [Numeric](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings) and [Date/Time](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) formats.